sccn/labstreaminglayer/doc/BUILD.md

 First, set up your [build environment](BUILD-ENVIRONMENT.md).

-There are two build types:
+There are three build types:

 1. [in tree builds](#in-tree-builds-recommended) build the LSL library and all apps you explicitly enable.
    This is probably what you want.
 2. [out of tree builds](#out-of-tree-builds) build only a single app and require you to have a prebuilt LSL library and the exported build configuration (`LSLConfig.cmake`).
+3. [semi out of tree builds](#semi-out-of-tree-builds) build only a single app and liblsl alongside it.

 ### In tree builds (recommended)